 In practice, however, I found this feature to be hit and miss.
 With my particular setup, the Apple TV would either turn on my TV and AVR but not switch to the correct input, or fail to turn on the AVR entirely.
-Hopefully this gets ironed out in a future software update as it’s a really convenient feature when it works.
+How well it works will ultimately depend on how well your other components work with HDMI CEC.

 Compare the best deals from these leading streaming providers below: